stax76/OpenWithPlusPlus/README.md

 Dublicates the selected command.

-### Tools > Options
+### Options

-Allows to define macros, usable in the File Type property.
+Allows to define a custom settings folder and macros that are usable in the File Type property.

 ### Install/Uninstall